siddjai/siddjai.github.io/index.md

 ### Graph Theory & Algorithms
 #### ACM Summer School | IIT Gandhinagar
 I was a scholar selected to study state of the art material from renowned professors.
 The school had the objective of motivating research and promoting collaboration.

 ___

-> Computer Science is no more about computers than astronomy is about telescopes.

-Edsger W. Dijkstra

-___